jduffield65/coppafish/docs/notebook.md

 case where the various file locations have changed e.g. when accessing them from a different computer.

 The [*file_names*](notebook_comments.md#file_names) *NotebookPage*
-is never saved when the *Notebook* is saved and adding a *NotebookPage* called *file_names* does not trigger a save.
+is never saved when the *Notebook* is saved, and adding a *NotebookPage* called *file_names* does not trigger a save.
 When the *Notebook* is loaded in, a [*file_names*](notebook_comments.md#file_names) *NotebookPage* will automatically be [created](code/setup/file_names.md) and added to the *Notebook* if the *Notebook* contains a [*basic_info*](notebook_comments.md#basic_info) *NotebookPage*.
-The [*file_names*](notebook_comments.md#file_names) *NotebookPage* will then inherit information from the [*file_names*](config.md#file_names) section of the `config_file` which was passed to the *Notebook* when loading it in as explained below:
+The [*file_names*](notebook_comments.md#file_names) *NotebookPage* will then inherit information from the [*file_names*](config.md#file_names) section of the `config_file` which was passed to the *Notebook* when loading it, in as explained below:

 === "Code"